PaulEmmanuelSotir/DeepCV/README.md

 - 👍fix code and YAML config files in order to be able to run basic kedro pipelines and build documentation
 - 👍Run and Debug whole object detector pipeline
 - 👍Look into possible implementation of AugMix into deepcv (+ see any improved versions of AugMix)
+- 👍Full Experiment tracking MLFlow integration
 - ♻parse and process [deepcv.meta.data.augmentation](./src/deepcv/meta/data/augmentation.py) recipes from parameters.yml
 - ♻Implement HRNet architecture, create `multiscale fusion` submodule similar to HRNet's `features fusion`
-- ♻MLFlow integration : save models and tensorboard logs as artifacts, save metrics, hyperprarmeter search integration if needed, test dashboard/versionning, and eventually setup custom experiments storage for meta-learning
-- ♻Improve Hyperparameters/HyperparameterSpace/HyperparameterEmbedding/GeneralizationAcrossScalesPredictor implementations + integrate with NNI (remove any hyperopt usage)
+- ♻Basic NNI Hyperparameter search integration (and remove any hyperopt usage)
+- ♻Save training directory to MLFlow and delete it once training is done (+ allow to recover it & name it after run id)
+- ♻Implement more tooling for hyperparameter scheduling: allow multiple schedulers and tools for easier "super-convergence"
+- ♻Improve Hyperparameters/HyperparameterSpace/HyperparameterEmbedding/GeneralizationAcrossScalesPredictor implementations
 - ♻Fully implement HybridConnectivityGatedNet model (+ refactor it to make usage of newest version of  [deepcv.meta.base_module.DeepcvModule](./src/deepcv/meta/base_module.py) model base class)
-- ♻NNI Hyperparameter search integration
-- ♻Train object detection model + its hp search + Human detection model
+- ♻Train object detection model + perform its hp search + Human detection model
+- ♻Train HRNet implementation on CIFAR10/100 and try to reproduce their results
 - ♻Implement OneCycle Policy along with optional learning rate scales varying for each layers or conv blocks + momentum and eventually investigate similar policies for other hyperprarmeters (e.g. dropout_prob, L2, ...) + consider to integrate fastai to deepcv dependencies in order to reuse its OneCycle policy implemetation?
 - ♻Implement architectures templates/patterns for multiscale neural net inputs and outputs + eventually gaussian blur kernels applied to convolutions activations with decreasing blur kernel size during training steps (+ rapid SOTA review from citing papers of these techniques)
 - ♻Train, vizualize and investigate the effect of various contrastive losses like [deepcv.meta.contrastive.JensenShannonDivergenceConsistencyLoss or deepcv.meta.contrastive.TripletMarginLoss](./src/deepcv/meta/contrastive.py) for embeddings and supervised training setups (à la contrastive learning for pretraining or additional loss term in supervised training setup) -> look for other contrastive or generative and combine thoose approaches with classical supervised losses